rl-institut/super-repo/CONTRIBUTING.md

 #### 2.4 Fix your latest commit message
 You want to improve your latest commit message?
-Your latest commit is not pushed yet?
+Your latest commit is not pushed yet? <br>
 Edit the commit message of your latest commit:

 ```bash